 In January 2019, the Supreme Court granted certiorari to review a Ninth Circuit decision in Varjabedian v.
-Emulex Corp., which held that plaintiffs bringing claims under Section 14(e) of the Exchange Act need only show that defendants acted negligently, rather than with scienter.13 Section 14(e) prohibits misstatements, omissions or fraudulent conduct in connection with a tender offer.
-The Ninth Circuit's holding split with decisions from the Second, Third, Fifth, Sixth and Eleventh Circuits, which all held that Section 14(e) claims require a plaintiff to demonstrate that defendants acted knowingly or with a reckless disregard of the truth-a significantly higher burden than negligence.14 In addition to creating a circuit split, the Ninth Circuit's decision also set the stage for a potential uptick in tender offer litigation brought in the Ninth Circuit, given that the more lenient negligence standard will make it more difficult to dismiss Section 14(e) claims at the motion-to-dismiss stage.
+Emulex Corp., which held that plaintiffs bringing claims under Section 14(e) of the Exchange Act need only show that defendants acted negligently, rather than with scienter.
+You Section 14(e) prohibits misstatements, omissions or fraudulent conduct in connection with a tender offer.
+The Ninth Circuit's holding split with decisions from the Second, Third, Fifth, Sixth and Eleventh Circuits, which all held that Section 14(e) claims require a plaintiff to demonstrate that defendants acted knowingly or with a reckless disregard of the truth-a significantly higher burden than negligence.
+18

-In its merits brief before the Supreme Court, Emulex argued that the Ninth Circuit erred in using negligence as the standard, and that, more fundamentally, Section 14(e) does not provide a private right of action.
-15 At the Court's invitation, the Solicitor General filed an amicus brief arguing that, although the Ninth Circuit correctly held that Section 14(e) does not require a showing of scienter, the provision does not contain an implied private right of action.
-16 The question whether Section 14(e) contains a private right of action was a primary focus during oral argument, with Chief Justice Roberts and Justice Kavanaugh expressing the view that it was beyond the authority of the Court to permit a private suit under this
+In its merits brief before the Supreme Court, Emulex argued that the Ninth Circuit erred in using negligence as the standard, and that, more fundamentally, Section

+14(e) does not provide a private right of action.
+19 At the Court's invitation, the Solicitor General filed an amicus brief arguing that, although the Ninth Circuit correctly held that Section 14(e) does not require a showing of scienter, the provision does not contain an implied private right of action.
+20 The question whether Section 14(e) contains a private right of action was a primary focus during oral argument, with certain justices expressing the view that it was beyond the authority of the Court to permit a private suit under this provision when the right is absent from the text, 21 and others indicating that they preferred not to consider this issue because it had not been preserved below.
+22

 On April 23, the Supreme Court dismissed the grant of certiorari without explanation.
-Thus, a private right of action under Section 14(e) remains available for now.
-However, for decades, the Court has been reluctant to infer private rights of action unless they are explicit in the text of a statute, which they are not in Section 14(e).
-Going forward, we expect to see defendants challenge the existence of a private right of action under Section 14(e) in hopes that the Court will take the next case in which this issue is properly preserved.
+Thus, a private right of action under Section 14(e) may remain available for now.
+However, going forward, we expect to see defendants challenge the existence of a private right of action under Section 14(e) in hopes that the Court will take the next case in which this issue is properly preserved.